Flantoro/Mobile_Boilerplate/README.md

 ```

-We defined a default configuration (config/wdio.android.conf.js) for Android which will be executed when you run "npm run test:android".
+We defined a default configuration (config/wdi.conf.local.ts) for Android which will be executed when you run "npm run test:local".

 Be sure that you have: